-While not aggressive, the puggle temperament is generally pretty high energy.
-They love to stretch their legs and play and need an energy outlet.
+The puggle temperament is pretty high energy and go-go-go.
+They love to stretch their legs and play, and need numerous energy outlets to stay happy.
 Puggles make wonderful companions for active families and enjoy being around other dogs.

 As with all mixed-breed dogs, what you get with a puggle is a bit of a grab bag.
-You might have a puggle with a more puggish nose or a puggle with a more beagle-y build.
-In general, however, puggles tend to have a medium-short snout, tawny coloring, longer legs than a pug, and floppy, forward-folding ears.
+You might have a puggle with a more smooshed, puggish nose or a puggle with a more beagle-y build.
+But in general, puggles tend to have a medium-short snout, tawny coloring, longer legs than a pug, and floppy, forward-folding ears.
 They have large, dark eyes that can often have the pug's globular prominence, and can also inherit the pug's underbite.

-The puggle's coat is short and fine and often soft and glossy like a pug's.
-A puggle will typically have fewer wrinkles than a pug, maybe some folds around the face, giving them adorably exaggerated expressions.
-A note for those with allergies: This breed does shed so it’s not considered hypoallergenic.
+The puggle's coat is short, fine, and often soft and glossy like a pug's.
+A puggle will typically have fewer wrinkles than a pug, but maybe keep some folds around the face, giving them adorably exaggerated expressions.
+A note for those with allergies: This breed does shed, so he's not considered hypoallergenic.
 Puggle size will vary, but they fall within the range of 10–15 inches tall and weigh 14–30 pounds.

-How intelligent a pug is can really vary from dog to dog, but in general, they are moderately intelligent and can be trained with patience and positivity, especially if you start with a young puggle.
-One trait Bloom has noticed in puggles is a kind of single-mindedness, in which they become obsessed with something and tune their humans out, a tendency that comes from their beagle side.
+Puggles can be trained with patience and positivity, especially if you start when your puggle puppy is young.
+One trait Bloom has noticed in this mix is a kind of single-mindedness, in which they become obsessed with something and tune their humans out—a tendency that comes from their beagle side.

-"What you'll often get is what I call a pogo dog, where they jump up and down like a pogo stick because they're actually very athletic," Bloom says.
-Because of their energy level, puggles make great exercise buddies.
-You can take them on walks, as well as moderate jogs and hikes.
+"What you'll often get is what I call 'a pogo dog,' where they jump up and down like a pogo stick because they're actually very athletic," Bloom says.

-Puggles aren't very happy being left alone for long stretches of time but do love the company of other dogs.
-Make sure your other dog is ready for an exuberant companion who loves to play.
+Puggles aren't very happy being left alone for long stretches of time, but they do love the company of other dogs—especially if their canine pal is ready for an exuberant BFF who loves to play.

-The puggle's coat is short and soft, and sheds seasonally, with some regular shedding between seasons.
-Brush them weekly with a medium bristle brush or a rubber grooming mitt to remove loose hair, and give them a bath if they get into something messy.
-If your puggle is particularly wrinkly, make sure to clean their wrinkles daily with pet wipes, baby wipes, or a damp cotton ball, and clean their ears.
+The puggle's coat is short, soft, and sheds seasonally with some regular shedding between seasons.
+Brush him weekly with a medium bristle brush or a rubber grooming mitt to remove loose hair, and give him a bath if he gets into something messy.
+If your puggle is particularly wrinkly, make sure to clean his wrinkles daily with pet wipes, baby wipes, or a damp cotton ball, and clean his ears, too.

-Beagles, on the other hand, were bred in England as hunting dogs—unlike other hounds developed for the nobility, beagles could be hunted on foot, meaning that common folks who didn't have horses could use the dogs.
-Beagles were imported to the U.S. after the Civil War, according to the AKC, where they were immensely popular for rabbit hunting.
+Beagles, on the other hand, were bred in England as hunting dogs—unlike other hounds developed for the nobility, beagles could hunt on foot, meaning that common folks who didn't have horses could use the dogs.
+Beagles were imported to the U.S. after the Civil War, where they were immensely popular for rabbit hunting.

 Thanks to both of these unique backgrounds, the puggle has both an aristocratic and a working dog heritage.

-- Puggles became hugely popular around 2005, partly because of a growing demand for small dogs that weren’t fluffy arm candy, and partly because several high profile celebrities adopted puggles, including Jake Gyllenhaal, Uma Thurman, James Gandolfini, and Sylvester Stallone.
+- Puggles became hugely popular around 2005, partly because of a growing demand for small dogs that weren’t fluffy arm candy, and partly because several high-profile celebrities adopted puggles, including Jake Gyllenhaal, Uma Thurman, James Gandolfini, and Julianne Moore.